Track & Switches

 Mike Battaglia.)

-You have to cut it in half to make your own half pieces.
+Until then, you had to cut it in half to make your own half pieces.

 Some track accessories, like this #712 Automatic Track Rail, fit nicely between the track and roadbed.